 VU Pride is active in three ways:

 • Sharing academic knowledge

 • Making VU Amsterdam’s campus and academic curriculum more inclusive

-VU Pride holds social gatherings where individuals from within the LGBTIQA+-community on VU Amsterdam can come together and meet each other in a friendly, free and relaxed setting.
-Furthermore, we function as a contact and information point where people can address personal and educational LGBTIQA+-issues that occur at VU Amsterdam.
+VU Pride holds social gatherings where individuals from within the LGBTQIA+-community on VU Amsterdam can come together and meet each other in a friendly, free and relaxed setting.
+Furthermore, we function as a contact and information point where people can address personal and educational LGBTQIA+-issues that occur at VU Amsterdam.